 discover a

-low-dimensional structure in the relationship between features and the set of inputs using the active
+low-dimensional structure in the relationship between the output features and the set of inputs using the active

 subspace methodology~\cite{Constantine:2015}.
 Hence, the proposed framework involves \textit{compounded} dimension

 reduction wherein the dimension reduction is performed on key features of a field.
 The proposed methodology is